 Verse 43: Chest is the Friulian for this; review the following: chest (masculine singular); chescj (masculine plural); cheste (feminine singular); chestis (feminine plural).
 Chestis a son lis mês fiis: these are my daughters.
 Chescj fruts a son i miei fruts: these children are my children.
 Cheste mandrie e je la mê mandrie: this flock is my flock.
 Dut ce che tu viodis al è gno: all that you see is mine; eveything that you see is mine.
 Varessio (would I have) is the interrogative form of the first-person singular o varès (I would have) of the condizionâl presint.
 You read: ma cumò (but now) ce varessio di fâ (what am I to do [what would I have to do]) pes mês fiis e pai fruts che lôr a àn parturît? (about [for] my daughters and about [for] the children whom they have borne?).

-Vocabulary: poben (now then, well then), metisi d’acuardi (to make an agreement), servî di (to serve as), il testemoni (testimony, witness), cjoli (to take), la piere (stone), meti in pîts (to set afoot), a uso (after the manner of), il colonel (pillar), il fradi (brother), puartâ dongje (to gather), il clap (stone), la maserie (mound, heap), mangjâ (to eat), parsore (atop, upon), meti non (to name), di chi indenant (from now on, henceforth), fâ la vuaite (to keep watch), viodisi (to be seen), un cu l’altri (with one another).
+Vocabulary: poben (now then, well then), metisi d’acuardi (to make an agreement), servî di (to serve as), il testemoni (testimony, witness), cjoli (to take), la piere (stone), meti in pîts (to set afoot), a uso (after the manner of), il colonel (pillar), il fradi (brother), puartâ dongje (to gather), il clap (stone), la maserie (mound, heap), mangjâ (to eat), parsore (atop, upon), meti non (to name), di chi indenant (from now on, henceforth), fâ la vuaite (to keep watch), viodisi un cu l’altri (to see one another).

 Verse 44: Poben, metinsi d’acuardi: well then, let us make an agreement.
 Che chest al servissi di testemoni fra me e te: may it (this [agreement]) serve as witness between you and me (me and you).
 The masculine acuardi is the Friulian for agreement.
 Metìnsi is the first-person plural imperative of metisi.
 Metìnsi d’acuardi can be taken literally as let us put ourselves in agreement.
 You first encountered metìnsi in Gjenesi 11:3, where you read: metìnsi a fâ modons.